marieke-woensdregt/model_coevolution_language_mindreading/code_for_running_on_cluster/README.md

 ## Navigating the code
-Throughout these modules I used a mixture of object-oriented programming and regular functions, and explained how each function, class or method works using docstrings and comments.
+Both the python scripts and the .sh scripts in this folder contain comments and docstrings explaining what each line or function does.
 I also used long and intelligible variable and function names, which should hopefully make the code relatively easy to read.